We all must answer one day to our God, the Creator of the universe and all that is in it!

 What does God’s grace, through faith in Christ, produce in a believer?? – Good works!

-In summary, man is justified before God by faith in Christ alone, by the grace and mercy of God.
+In summary, let’s never forget, man is justified before God by faith in Christ alone, by the grace and mercy of God.

-And this believer is changed by God, resulting in divinely good works to the glory of God.
+And the believer is changed by God, resulting in divinely good works to the glory of God.

 Amen?!

-And because no man can see the heart of another man, this is all very personal.
+And because no person can see the heart of another person, this is all very personal.
 It’s between each person and the Lord.

 Who do you place your hope in?